coffeegist/coffeegist.github.io/_posts/2020-04-04-automation-through-azure-with-bob.md

 For the most part, this JSON object should be self-explanatory.
 It shows the project and definition for this build, it states the artifacts from the build will be downloaded, and that it will build from the master branch of the repository.
 You can also see the `CONFIGURATIONS` variable we created earlier, and its default value.
 The tags field exists so that you can tag your builds for more advanced usage, which we can cover in a later post.

 Let’s say we want to build Demo with the `TARGET_PROCESS` of `notepad`, but we also want to build it with a `TARGET_PROCESS` of `calc`.
 Do we need to run through Bob again?
-Nope, just add a new build instance to the current blueprint:
+Nope, just add a new configuration item to the current blueprint:

 ```json
 ...snip...